 EKS is community-driven and supports the latest version of Kubernetes and native Kubernetes cluster management.
 It serves as a plug-in to provide extended support for Tencent Cloud products, such as storage, network, load balancing products.
 EKS is ready to use out-of-the-box.

 EKS is a fully-managed Kubernetes service, which means that you do not need to manage any computing nodes.
 EKS delivers computing resources by using pods.
 It allows you to purchase, return, and manage cloud resources as in Kubernetes.

-EKS can achieve 99.95% availability based on the mature virtualization technology and network architecture of Tencent Cloud.
-Tencent Cloud ensures virtual isolation and network isolation between the EKS clusters of different users and allows users to configure network policies for a specific service by using security groups and products such as the network Access Control List (ACL).
+EKS can achieve 99.95% or higher availability based on the mature virtualization technology and network architecture of Tencent Cloud.
+Tencent Cloud ensures virtual isolation and network isolation between the EKS clusters of different users and allows users to configure network policies for a specific service by using services such as security groups and network Access Control List (ACL).

 With the lightweight virtual technology developed by Tencent Cloud, you can create or delete a TKE instance within seconds to ensure higher efficiency when creating resources.
 EKS allows you to configure the native Horizontal Pod Autoscaler (HPA) of Kubernetes so that services can be automatically scaled based on actual loads.

 The serverless architecture allows EKS to provide higher resource utilization and lower OPS costs.
 The flexible and efficient auto scaling capability ensures that EKS only consumes the amount of resources required by the current load.